Ewu60/coalMiners_evissw_rlin49_thamidurr/README.md

 # Launch Codes

 Ensure that you have a method to run Flask.
-If you do not, here is how to do it: python -m venv ~/pyVM cd ~/pyVM/
+If you do not, here is how to do it:\n python -m venv ~/pyVM\n cd ~/pyVM/ \n
-. bin/activate
+. bin/activate\n
-pip install flask
+pip install flask\n
 Now navigate to the location you cloned your coalMiners repository to.
-You can now python3 __init__.py to run.
+You can now\n python3 __init__.py\n to run.